Canine Osteopathic Conversion Course (COCC)

 Secondly, COCC student will be asked to provide video evidence of a range of clinically relevant examples that will be assessed to ensure student suitability as a prospective Level II student).
 The pass mark for this section of the course is 60%.

-Once all aspects of the COCC have been successfully completed, the Programme Director will arrange to meet with the student (remotely)to discuss the outcome.
+Once all aspects of the COCC have been successfully completed, the Programme Director will arrange to meet with the student (remotely) to discuss the outcome.
 If the student has been successful in the COCC, they will be expected to invited to the Day 0 practicum at the start of the Level Two Diploma Pathway.
+The cost of which is currently £250.00.
 This will allow AOI’s teaching team to work with any areas of identified weakness or significant difference, before the first practicum event.
 This will ensure that all conversion students are ready to embark the Diploma Pathway with existing AOI students.